Living in Waltham Cross

 Did You Know?

-• The Eleanor cross at the centre of town is one of three remaining crosses constructed in the 13th century by King Edward I following the death of his beloved wife Eleanor of Castile in 1290.
+• The Eleanor Cross at the centre of town is one of three remaining crosses built in 1290 by King Edward I in memory of his wife, Eleanor of Castile.
+Twelve were originally constructed along the route of her funeral procession from Lincoln to Westminster Abbey.

 Why Waltham Cross?